jina/refactoring/exercise/README.md

 Now that we know our refactored classnames, how our `%extend` is working, and the unique styles are applied, let's do a pass to see what those unique styles—colors, backgrounds, icons, fonts, etc—actually are.

-Your module may just use existing variables from `colors.scss` or your grid or what not.
+Your module may just use existing variables from `variables.scss` or your grid or what not.

 It might also be worthwhile to create variables strictly for your module.